How is B2B SEO Different from B2C SEO

-The target audience for B2B include business managers and decision-makers, so it doesn’t make sense for them to have the same target as B2C SEO, which is often a high volume of leads.
+The target audience for B2B includes business managers and decision-makers, so it doesn’t make sense for them to have the same target as B2C SEO, which often has a high volume of leads.

 As mentioned, the B2B sales cycle could take weeks, if not months, to complete, so B2B SEO’s common goal is to obtain qualified leads that will stay for the long term.